U.S. lawmakers want health agencies to lower prostate cancer drug cost

 In the letter signed by Democratic U.S. presidential candidate Bernie Sanders and Reps.
 Lloyd Doggett (D-Texas) and Peter Welch (D-Vt.), the lawmakers urged NIH to hold a public hearing to consider overriding the patent on Xtandi to make the drug available at a lower price.

-The medication has an average wholesale price in the United States of more than $129,000 but is sold in Japan and Sweden for $39,000 and in Canada for $30,000, according to the lawmakers' letter.
+The medication has an average wholesale price in the United States of more than $129,000 but is sold in Japan and Sweden for $39,000 and in Canada for $30,000, according to the lawmakers' letter, addressed to HHS Secretary Sylvia Burwell and NIH Director Francis Collins.

 They noted federal funds supported development of the drug, which was based on research at the University of California, Los Angeles, conducted with taxpayer-supported grants.